-Worcester, May 2.-DeWolf Hopper was hopping mad last night when a Telegram reporter saw him in his dressing room at Worcester Theater after the presentation of "The Charlatan," and asked him how about Joing attached in Providence, Saturday night, by George H. Sinclair, one of his chorus men.
-Sinclair appear on the stage at Provbefore he would give a cent, to say nothing of two large dollars from the fine fund, to square matters with the chorus man.
-Hopper said last night it was trivial, picayune, and several other small kinds of an affair; that he didn't mind the money, but that he wasn't going to be "sandbagged" in Rhode Island, or elsewhere for that matter, not if it took a leg and his last cent to prevent so dreadful an occurrence dreadful an occurrence.
+Worcester, May 2 .- DeWolf Hopper was hopping mad last night when a Telegram reporter saw him in his dressing room at Worcester Theater after the presentation of "The Charlatan," and asked him home about being attached in Providence, Saturday night, by George H. Sinclair, one of his chorus men.
+Sinclair appear on the stage at Prov-

+Sinclair appear on the stage at Prov-idence without the small painted mous-tache which the plans and specifica-tions of his part called for, and Mr. Hopper fined him \$2 for his neglect.
+The chorus singer was angry and left the company.
+When the show was about over, Sinclair had an officer go around and attach the scenery and the gross receipts of the box office.
+Hopper swore and said things that wouldn't go on the stage when he heard what had happened to him, and he declared that he would fight to the bitter end, whatever that might be, before he would give a cent, to say before he would give a cent, to say nothing of two large dollars from the fine fund, to square matters with the chorus man.
+Hopper said last night it was trivial, picayune, and several other small kinds of an affair; that he didn't mind the money, but that he wasn't going to be "sandbagged" in Rhode Island, or else-where for that matter, not if it took a leg and his last cent to prevent so dreadful an occurrence dreadful an occurrence.